 FleetAdvance from Comdata helps fleets manage fuel purchases with real-time insight.
-The system allows fleet managers to set fuel price thresholds and purchasing criteria, receive immediate text or e-mail alerts when drivers do not comply within set thresholds, and track fuel purchasing performance and savings via a dedicated portal.
+The system allows fleet managers to set fuel price thresholds and purchasing criteria, receive immediate text or e-mail alerts when drivers do not comply with set thresholds, and track fuel purchasing performance and savings via a dedicated portal.

 “FleetAdvance demonstrates our commitment to payment innovation in the fleet industry, providing additional value to what is already the most trusted fuel transaction,” said Randy Morgan, executive vice president for Comdata.